Laylo309/Math_magicians/README.md

 # Project Name

-> Caculator that helps people to do different operands.
+> Caculator that helps people to do different mathematical operations.

 ![screenshot](./Screenshot_1.png)